The 'Official' Maiden Voyage of the Wilhelm Gustloff

 Madeira trip "Wilhelm Gustloff"

-With "Oceana" going - Puppet Theater Saar-Palatinate on board
+With "Oceana" - Puppet Theater Saar-Palatinate on board

 Hamburg, 22 April.